YaraHorany/Quoridor/README.md

 The objective is to be the first player to move their pawn to any space on the opposite side of the game board from which it begins.

+## :cloud: Overview

+In this project you can choose to play a multi player game OR a single player game (AI will play against the user).

 ## :gear: Technologies

 Project is created with: